 Arkansas Twister, Wooden roller coaster at Magic Springs and Crystal Falls, Arkansas, United States.

-The ride first opened in 1978 as Florida Hurricane at Circus World theme park in Florida.
-Magic Springs purchased and relocated it to Arkansas in 1991, where it operates today.
+The coaster first opened in 1978 under the name Florida Hurricane at Circus World, a theme park in Florida.
+Magic Springs bought it and had it moved to Arkansas in 1991, where it has run ever since under its current name.

 The community of curious travelers